Students celebrate reading during 13th annual Read Across Kenosha

-Second-graders in David Franz's class at Dimensions of Learning eagerly watched each page turn as Felicia Dalton read "Interrupting Chicken" by David Ezra Stein Thursday morning in celebration of the 13th annual Read Across Kenosha.
+Second-graders in David Franz’s class at Dimensions of Learning eagerly watched each page turn as Felicia Dalton read “Interrupting Chicken” by David Ezra Stein Thursday morning as part the 13th annual Read Across Kenosha.

-Students giggled with delight while Dalton, who is the director of strategic initiatives at Building Our Future, read with enthusiasm and a smile on her face during the event
+Students giggled with delight while Dalton, who is the director of strategic initiatives at Building Our Future, read with enthusiasm and a smile on her face.

 “I loved it,” Dalton said.
 “Reading to kids is very important because it introduces them to so much.
 Not only different words, but it also broadens their imagination.”

-Dalton was one of over 100 volunteers at the event Thursday who went to classrooms throughout Kenosha Unified district to read aloud to students.
+Dalton was one of over 100 volunteers at the event Thursday who went to classrooms in the Kenosha Unified School District to read aloud to students.
 The book read in classes by volunteers was later donated to those classrooms.

 Kenosha County Executive Samantha Kerkman, who was participating in Unified’s event for the first time, said she was going to read Dr. Seuss’ “Green Eggs and Ham” at Brass Community School.